rainjs/rainjs/doc/source/getting_started/configuration.rst

 Server and component configuration
 ==================================

-A RAIN application has two major configuration points: the server configuration and the component level configuration.
+A RAIN application has three major configuration points: the server configuration, the component level configuration and the sensitive information configuration.

 --------------------
 Server configuration